Splitting submanifolds in rational homogeneous spaces of Picard number one: A differential geometric proof for the classification of splitting submanifolds in the hyperquadric: an example for a possible new approach

 \subsection{Degree of the embedding}

 From previous section we know $S\subset M$ is Hermitian symmetric when $M$ is irreducible Hermitian symmetric but we know nothing about the embedding.
 In this part we show the following proposition on the degree of the embedding of $S$ in $M$ when $M$ is of rank two.
-Here minimal rational curves for product of irreducible compact Hermitian symmetric spaces means the pullback of minimal rational curves for each factor.
+Here minimal rational curves for product of irreducible compact Hermitian symmetric spaces means the pullback of minimal rational curves for each factor (i.e. rational curves with muti-degree (0,...,1...,0)).

 \begin{proposition} Let $M$ be an irreducible rank two Hermitian symmetric space of compact type.
 If $f:S\hookrightarrow M$ is a splitting submanifold other than projective spaces, then the embedding $f$ is linear, i.e. $f$ preserves the minimal rational curves. \end{proposition}